NYULibraries/asck/README.md

 asck - ArchivesSpace Data Checker plugin
 ========================================

-This plugin checks the data in an ArchivesSpace instance.
+This plugin introduces a new background job that checks the data in an ArchivesSpace instance.
 It reports on the number of records found and how many are invalid or throw errors.

 ## Getting Started